Have you ever been browsing a website, maybe a travel site or huge news conglomerate, and suddenly notice an ad for a small local business?

 Then, if the ad performs well, you can start using it more.

-Or you can let Google pick where to put your ads, based on what you’re looking to accomplish.
+Or you can let Google pick where to put your ads, based on what you’re looking to accomplish, using the Smart Bidding feature, which uses machine learning to predict how bid amounts might impact your conversions.

 Not into giving up all control to Google?